image

 • Aligning project portfolios with strategic business objectives

-• Ensuring optimal resource allocation across multiple projects
+• Optimising resource allocation across multiple projects

-• Developing and implementing project management standards and methodologies
+• Establishing project management standards and methodologies

 • Evaluating and reporting on overall portfolio performance.

-• Coordinate cross-functional teams and departments
+• Coordinating cross-functional teams and departments

-• Balance competing priorities and resource demands
+• Balancing competing priorities and resource demands

-• Identify and mitigate portfolio-wide risks.
+• Identifying and mitigating portfolio-wide risks.

 • Maximising return on investment for project initiatives